biobuddies/wellplated/documentation/design.md

 * Printing and sticking a barcode representation of the letters and numbers to the `Container`
 * Scanning pre-barcoded `Containers` and recording their values in the database

-Tubes in a rack can be modeled as many single-`Well` `Container`s.
-This is a good choice when the tubes are only in this arrangement for one workflow step.
-If helpful, information about the rack can be recorded in related `Plan` or `Result` objects.

-Tubes in a rack can also be modeled as one multi-`Well` `Container`.
-This is a good choice when the tubes remain in the same arrangement for multiple workflow steps.
-If helpful, information about the tubes, such as tube-specific barcodes, can be be recorded in related `Plan` or `Result` objects.
+### Format
+The number of rows and columns in a `Container`, and intended usage and code prefix, define a `Format`.

+### System Limits
 Separate models per `Format`, and a unified model with separately incrementing numbers per prefix, were considered, but the code complexity of those approaches seems unwarranted.
-The first model to overflow will probably be `Well`.
+The first model to overflow will probably be `Position`.
 The maximum value for BigAutoField is 9223372036854775807.
-If `Well`s were fully populated, 9223372036854775807 // 384 == 24019198012642645 (17 digits) `Containers` would be supported.
-If `Well`s are sparsely populated and plates have 384 or fewer wells, then the limit is a bit higher.
+If `Position`s were fully populated, 9223372036854775807 // 384 == 24019198012642645 (17 digits) `Containers` would be supported.
+If `Positions`s are sparsely populated and plates have 384 or fewer wells, then the limit is a bit higher.

 Horizontal space for printing barcodes might be more limiting than database integer size.
-To start with, the maximum allowed width is twelve characters.
+To start with, the maximum allowed `code` width is twelve characters.
 A more end-to-end check would be to generate a label and check that everything fits, but wellplated does not yet include label generation.

 While resource exhaustion is a common failure mode, it is easy to track and forecast.
 TODO: extend django-healthcheck for AutoField/BigAutoField exhaustion, somewhat similar to free disk space.

-#### Future Work
+#### Large Plates
 Plates with double-character (more than 26) rows are not yet supported because of open questions.

 https://web.archive.org/web/20210506171929/http://mscreen.lsi.umich.edu/mscreenwiki/index.php/COORDINATE